Baldywaldy09/GhostyTrainer/README.md

 This wont be getting updates since its ofc a leak

-This source DOES NOT mean the trainer is safe
+This source DOES NOT mean the trainer is safe <br>
 The newer versions can always include new harmful content